deliveroo/deliveroo.engineering/_guidelines/ruby.md

 end
 ```

-Don't use parentheses around the condition of an `if/unless/while/until`:
+Don't use parentheses around the condition of a simple `if/unless/while/until`:

 ```ruby
 # bad